Is Overtraining a Myth? (Real Life Examples)

 The typical bodybuilder is at very low risk of overtraining, with it being one of the few sports in the world where the duration of exercise is minimal.

-Those who typically at risk of overtraining are professional athletes, in sports that require several hours of training each day (at high intensities).
-Although professional athlete’s bodies have gradually adapted to handle such workloads over time, they can still become overtrained, if a sudden increase in workload or intensity occurs.
+Those who are typically at risk of overtraining are professional athletes in sports that require several hours of training each day (at high intensities).
+Although professional athlete’s bodies have gradually adapted to handle such workloads over time, they can still become overtrained if a sudden increase in workload or intensity occurs.

-If an athlete has a lot of stimulants in their diet such as Coca-cola, coffee, energy drinks, pre workout supplements, sugary foods/drinks, then they may be at a higher risk of overtraining.
+If an athlete has a lot of stimulants in their diet, such as Coca-Cola, coffee, energy drinks, pre-workout supplements, and sugary foods and drinks, then they may be at a higher risk of overtraining.

 This is due to the heart having to work harder at rest, and thus recovery is negatively impacted.